MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-co-management-auto-enrolling.md

 ## Before you start

 Before you start troubleshooting, it's important to collect some basic information about the issue and make sure that you follow all required configuration steps.
-This helps you better understand the problem and reduce the time to find a resolution.
+It helps you better understand the problem and reduce the time to find a resolution.
 To do this, follow this checklist of pre-troubleshooting questions:

 - Did you have the required [permissions and roles](/mem/configmgr/comanage/overview#permissions-and-roles) to configure co-management?
 - Which [Azure AD hybrid identity option](/azure/active-directory/hybrid/plan-connect-user-signin#choosing-the-user-sign-in-method-for-your-organization) did you select?